ryedin/site/_services/papertrail.md

     $ convox services create papertrail pt --url logs1.papertrailapp.com:11235 Creating pt (papertrail)...
 CREATING

 This kicks off the provisioning of a Papertrail log forwarder using AWS Lambda.
-Creation can take a minute.
+Creation can take a 45 seconds.

 ### Linking Papertrail to an app